The “God Hates Divorce” Lie

 Dr. Brewer is a senior research fellow at Tyndale House in the UK, the third most important biblical research library in the world (the other two are found in Jerusalem and Rome).
 Researchers who want to study the Old and New Testaments in their original languages go there to do their work.

 Dr. Brewer specifically studies ancient rabbinic manuscripts.
 He has done a little more studying than the average Church Person as well as the average pastor, elder, and small group leader.
 So before blowing off what he has discovered about divorce and remarriage in the Bible, I suggest reading his book and THEN speaking from a place of knowing.
 You can watch some videos he made HERE.

 We don’t know what we don’t know.
 If you want to start on your own journey to learning more about what you don’t know – yet – Pastor Sam Powell has a couple of excellent blog posts in which he explains why the Bible doesn’t even SAY “God hates divorce” in the first place!
 That translation most likely had an agenda behind it.
 Don’t believe me?
 Go read his articles:

 So the whole “God Hates Divorce” mantra is just that, a modern day catch phrase used to keep women in their place.
 Even women (or men, as the case may be) who are being sinned against regularly with no repentance or change on the part of the spouse.
 But what it ISN’T, is Bible truth.

-For more help untwisting this lie, along with many others that pop up, consider joining the Flying Free membership group.
-You’ll have access to a long list of courses (including one called Bible Flippers and one called Healing Your Relationship with God!) as well as an online support network of women grappling with the same issues.
-Click HERE for more information.
+For more help untwisting this lie, along with many others that pop up, consider getting on the waiting list for the next opening of the Flying Free membership group.
+You’ll have access to a long list of courses (including one called Bible Flippers and one called Healing Your Relationship with God) as well as an online support network of women grappling with the same issues.